electrolux-oss/infrawallet/README.md

 To start using InfraWallet, see the [Getting Started documentation](./docs/getting-started.md).

+From `v0.1.8`, InfraWallet also supports displaying business metrics as line charts on the same cost graph (beta feature for now).
+Currently the supported metric providers include Datadog and GrafanaCloud.
+See the steps on [this page](./docs/integrate-business-metrics.md) if you would like to try it out.

 ## Contributing to InfraWallet

 There are different ways to contribute to InfraWallet, see examples [here](https://medium.com/@infrawalletbox/contribute-to-infrawallet-5-ways-to-get-started-today-42051b8ff8c6).
 To join the coding, you can start from this [documentation](./docs/contributing.md).

 ## Roadmap